wisdomobinna/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that creates a directory called my_dir with permissions 751 in the working directory

 Task 13
-Write a script that changes the group owner to school for the file hello
+Write a script that changes the group owner to school for the file hell

+Task 14
+Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.